Linkedin X-Ray Search: Your Secret Weapon To Find Candidates

 find open to work linkedin x ray search

-So now you can simply copy and paste this expression and replace accountant by another other job title or several job titles using AND like:
+So now you can copy and paste this expression and replace accountant with another job title or several job titles using AND like:

 site:linkedin.com/in/ intitle:"Product Manager" OR "Product Owner" intext:(looking or seeking OR open to) AND (opportunities OR opportunity OR jobs OR job OR work)